smurfix/MudPyC/README.rst

 Assume you are really annoyed with Lua and want to use a reasonable scripting language.
 Say, Python.

 This module lets you do that.
+In fact it implements a whole command-line-based graphical mapping system that's intended to be as capable as Mudlet's Lua-based code.
+Eventually.

+Anyway.
+The way this works is that we install a set of small scripts into Mudlet which establish a bidirectional link between it and Python.
-It establishes a bidirectional link between Mudlet/Lua and Python and exchanges structured messages between the two.
+Then we exchange structured messages between the two.

 Mudlet can do HTTP requests in the background, so we send a "long poll" PUSH request to the Python server.
 The reply contains the incoming messages (as